Asian Green Salad with Soy-Sesame Dressing

 How to Make Asian Green Salad with Soy-Sesame Dressing:

-- Combine soy sauce, unseasoned rice vinegar, neutral-flavored oil, sesame oil, and sweetener of your choice in a jar.
-Put the lid on and shake until everything is dissolved together.
+- Combine soy sauce, unseasoned rice vinegar, neutral-flavored oil, sesame oil, and sweetener of your choice.
 Be sure to use Gluten-Free Soy Sauce (affiliate link) if needed.
+(We whisked it together but you can also add all ingredients to a small jar and shake it.)

-- Combine the Romaine with about 4 cups of baby greens and toss with enough dressing to coat the lettuce.
+- Combine the Romaine with 5 oz. baby greens and toss with enough dressing to coat the lettuce.

-- Arrange the dressed lettuce on a plate or in a salad bowl, top with carrots, cucumbers, tomatoes, and a generous sprinkling of toasted sesame seeds.
+- Arrange the dressed lettuce on a plate or in a salad bowl, top each serving with a few vegetables, drizzle with a little more dressing if desired, and sprinkle with toasted sesame seeds.

 Make it a Low-Carb Meal:

-I’d eat a big bowl of this for lunch or serve it as a side salad for dinner with Forbidden City Chicken, Grilled Boneless Pork Chops, Chicken with Peanut Sauce, Korean Salmon with Dipping Sauce or Air Fryer Fish Sticks.
+I’d love a big bowl of this Asian Green Salad for a light lunch.
+But it would be fabulous to serve as a side salad for dinner with Chicken with Peanut Sauce, Korean Salmon with Dipping Sauce, Asian Chicken and Green Beans Sheet Pan Meal, Baked Teriyaki Chicken, or Sesame Chicken and Broccoli Sheet Pan Meal.

 - Ottolenghi’s Perfect Lettuce Salad

-- Peperoncini Chopped Salad with Romaine, Red Bell Pepper, and Feta
+- Peperoncini Salad with Romaine, Peppers, and Feta

 - American Greek Salad